plugorgau/plugorgau.github.io/pages/about/about.md

 *   Make contacts within the industry
 *   Make new friends and social contacts

-PLUG runs a number of events througout the year, for example.
+PLUG runs monthly events througout the year including:

-*   Speakers and Lightning Talks.
+*   Speakers and Lightning Talks
-*   Workshops & Hack Days.
+*   Workshops & Hack Days
-*   InstallFests.
+*   InstallFests
-*   Christmas Party & BBQ.
+*   Annual Christmas party & BBQ
-*   Tours of Linux users - Data Centre, Minature Railway
+*   Tours - eg Maker Spaces, Data Centres, Minature Railway
-*   Quiz ang Games Nights with Prizes.
+*   Quiz and games nights with prizes
-*   AV & Systems Administration work.
+*   Plug AV & Systems Administration work
-*   Social events at various pubs, cafes and restaurants.
+*   Social events at various pubs, cafes and restaurants

 We also provide a number of [resources]({{ site.baseurl }}/resources/) for members and others interested in Linux and Open Source software.